[BeamNG + RBR] KB+M & full mouse XYZ control - steering, throttle & brake!

 • LOOK BACK

-– bind to **MOUSE SCROLL WHEEL or BUTTON3 (side button)
+– bind to **MOUSE SCROLL WHEEL (press it) or BUTTON3 (side button)

 (optional) in controls > beamMP (at the bottom of the list):